SuperNinjaCat5/pcb/README.md

 # 🐱 PCB Cat 🐱

-Designed during a soldering workshop, PCB Cat is a simple, cat-shaped circuit board that brings a smile to your face — literally!

 When you press the button located at the cat's nose, its eyes (two LEDs) light up, forming a glowing smile.
 The cat’s grin is etched into the PCB design itself and brought to life by the LEDs.

 ---